raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 1. Now tie some string onto the knot of your balloon and hang it from the ceiling using tape or tack.

-## Wire Up the Low Voltage Circuit
+## Connect the transistor

 The voltage of a circuit is the amount of 'push' the current has; a higher voltage provides a bigger push, which usually results in more current flowing in the circuit.
 Here, in order to make the resistors hot enough to pop the balloons, we need to run a higher current through them than the voltage on the Raspberry Pi can provide, and to do this we'll use what's called a Transistor.

 A Transistor allows you to 'amplify' a circuit, as they can be switched 'on' by a low voltage circuit, and once 'on' they allow a higher voltage circuit to flow, but it's important that they're wired up correctly.

-1. Hold your transistor up and you'll see that it's a semi-circle shape, with three leads coming out the bottom, each of these leads has a different name and role.
+Hold your transistor up and you'll see that it's a semi-circle shape, with three leads coming out the bottom, each of these leads has a different name and role.
 Hold the transistor with the flat side facing towards you and from left to right the leads are called the Collector, the Base and the Emitter.
 The middle lead (the Base) controls the transistor and if it receives a signal (a small voltage) it turns the transistor 'on',  allowing current (from a higher voltage circuit) to flow between the Collector (on the left) and the Emitter (on the right).

     [Note: this is true for P2N2222A transistor, but others transistors may have their leads in different positions]